‘Vampire Diaries’ Alum Ian Somerhalder Had Too Much Wine & Gave Himself An Interesting Haircut

 2019… It was supposed to be the year of the Faux hawk(ish).
 The priorities for the year (other than being a great dad and husband of course) were/are: -New look ✅ -Raise a SHIT ton of $ for @isfofficial with the new wine tasting @omaze campaign I NEED YOUR HELP NOW! -Release #VWars (working on dates) -Kick ass with my production company @rarebirdsprods ✅ -Launch wine company @D2Dwines ✅ -Launch new spirits company with someone you know well (coming???? to a glass near you) -Be a decent human being (working on that) After the 3 glasses of wine wore off and the clippers ran out of battery… something hit me like a ton bricks: a little thing called “continuity” for aka #VWars reshoots!
 I stopped trimming… Shit.
 Biotin smoothies here we come- gotta grow this shit out fast… Hair growing out and gearing up for production now.
 So much gratitude to you all for so much support.
 It means the world… Love, Ian –

-Somerhalder’s wine company, of which he has been actively promoting on social media, promises a young wine that needs at least 15 minutes to breathe to best enjoy its fragrant flavors.
+Somerhalder’s wine company, which he has been actively promoting on social media, promises young wine that needs at least 15 minutes to breathe to best enjoy its fragrant flavors.

 “I’m so proud of this wine.
 Over 3 years, 90 blends and countless hours of work and travel to make this happen.
 Thank you to all that made this dream come true and thank you for supporting me in this amazing endeavor,” he shared to Instagram, sharing a snap of himself holding up a bottle and giving a sultry smile to the camera.